Kenny Marco

-Kenny Marco is a Canadian guitarist who has been a member of historical Canadian rock groups such as Grant Smith & The Power, Motherlode and Dr. Music.
-He was also a member of Blood, Sweat And Tears.
+Kenneth John Marco (February 14, 1947 – May 24, 2025) was a Canadian guitarist who was a member of rock groups such as Grant Smith & The Power, Motherlode and Dr. Music.
+He was also a member of Blood, Sweat & Tears.

 Background

-He has been described as the most prolific guitarist in the history of Canadian rock and roll.
+Marco has been described as the most prolific guitarist in the history of Canadian rock and roll.
 He has been a member of supergroups in the 1970s from Motherlode to Dr. Music and Blood Sweat & Tears.
-In later years, the musical genres he plays in include American funk/jazz and Brazilian cha cha.
+In later years, the musical genres he played in include American funk/jazz and Brazilian cha cha.

 The son of a music store owner, he grew up in Brantford.
 The expected music path for him was to play the accordion like his brothers.
 Instead he took a different direction and learnt the guitar.
 He got his first guitar while still working as a newspaper boy on his paper route.
 He later attended Pauline Johnson Collegiate in Brantford, Ontario.
 He joined the high school band The Galaxies, and later at age 17, he hit the road with the Beau-Keys, his first road band, leaving his mother looking anxious as he left home.

+Marco died from cancer in Saskatoon, Saskatchewan, on May 24, 2025, at the age of 78.